 The Workhorse loaf is white bread done plain and simple, with no frills.
 The following, four-ingredient formula (you can catch the full recipe instructions here) yields two crusty hearth loaves with a nice, open crumb.
 It uses all white flour, and only calls for commercial yeast...for now.
 We'll get into the weird stuff in later posts.

 - Yeast: 10g (1%) if using fresh; 5g (.5%) if using active dry yeast; 4g (.4%) if using instant

 But before we start baking, what is a formula?
 Is it the same as a recipe?
 Almost.
 It's like a recipe, but it's based on ratios (the percentages listed next to our weights above), not finite amounts.
 Why is this helpful?
 It's important for two main reasons.
 First, it makes scaling a recipe up or down really easy.
 Some days at work, I need to make two loaves of this bread; some days I might need a dozen.
 Memorizing the ratios in a formula allows me to easily make the amount of bread I want.
 Second, if we think of bread recipes in ratios, as formulas, it makes it easier to compare different kinds of bread with each other based on how much of each ingredient is present relative to the others—regardless of how many loaves we're making at once.
 As we get more practice looking at these ratios, it will allow us to alter a bread's formula to achieve certain qualities in the bread.
 It will also allow us to look at new formulas and have an idea of what it should feel and look like as we move through the process, before we even start baking.
 That means fewer failed experiments.

-And that's just about all you need to get started—though the rest of our bread-making series will help you troubleshoot along the way.
-Well, that and some essential bread-baking equipment, including a stand mixer, bench scraper, and some kind of oven-safe, lidded dish to bake it in.
+And that's just about all you need to get started—well, that and some essential bread-baking equipment, including a stand mixer, bench scraper, and some kind of oven-safe, lidded dish to bake it in.